natalieagus/50002/docs/Labs/lab2.md

 #### Generate the Slow Clock Signal
 You should tackle the simplest feature first: to generate the slow clock signal.
-The FPGA clock is 100MHz, which is too fast for the human eye.
+The FPGA clock is 100MHz as defined in the constraint file.
+This is fast enough to perform computations and eliminate noticeable lag, but this is too fast to run displays human eyes to see.
 We can create a `slow_clock` using two dffs: the slow clock dff and the speed control pointer dff.

 The FPGA clock runs at 100MHz and if we start our counter with this clock, it will increase **too fast** for the human eye to catch.
 We can create a **slow clock** using two dffs:
 1. `counter` dff: an N bit dff which value is always increased by 1 each time the FPGA clock rises